City Council, District 6, Nury Martinez

 Coordinates, organizes, promotes, and manages the work of the Los Angeles network of Neighborhood Councils.

-The Los Angeles Neighborhood Council Budget Advocates are a group brought together by EmpowerLA with the goal of integrating Neighborhood Councils more fully into the shaping of the City budget that meets the needs and concerns of LA’s communitites.
-The North Hollywood North East’s own Michael Menjivar is proudly serving as the Budget Representative and the Budget Advocate for Region 4, for the 2016-2017 year.
+The Los Angeles Neighborhood Council Budget Advocates are a group brought together by EmpowerLA with the goal of integrating Neighborhood Councils more fully into the shaping of the City budget that meets the needs and concerns of LA’s communities.
+As of 2019, our budget advocates are Jeanette Hopp, Howard Katchen, and Brandon Pender for Region 4.

 North North Hollywood Neighborhood Watch